luiz734/mctui/README.md

 - You can use the batch files provided to make it easier to execute
 - Edit them once to set the appropriate `host` and `port`
-- Then, double click to open in your terminal.
+- Then, double click to open in your terminal
-- It uses cmd by default.
+- It uses cmd by default

 ## Usage